detomon/godot-blipkit/doc/classes/BlipKitInterpreter.md

 - `OK_FINISHED` = `1`
 	- There are no more instructions to execute.
 - `ERR_INVALID_INSTR` = `2`
-	- An invalid instruction was found.
+	- An invalid instruction was encountered.
 - `ERR_STACK_OVERFLOW` = `3`
 	- A stack overflow occurred.
 - `ERR_STACK_UNDERFLOW` = `4`